 Failure clustering groups failed runs by behavioral signature — shared failure type, common signal pattern, same execution step, similar tool call sequence — to surface the underlying issue rather than individual incidents.
 The operational test: when you look at the cluster and immediately recognize the common cause, the clustering is working.
 When each member looks different, the signal dimensions need refinement.

 For teams early in the process: read the first 20 failures manually.
 At 20 failures per week, manual review is still tractable and produces a better taxonomy than premature automation.
-The automation becomes worth the investment when the weekly volume exceeds what a human can review — around 50–100 failures per week depending on team bandwidth.
+Automating a premature taxonomy generates better-organized noise.
+The transition is worth the investment at roughly 50–100 failures per week depending on team bandwidth.

 63% of step-level failures propagate from upstream.
 Behavioral signal patterns map to cause classes — the trail starts from the cluster, not the failure node.